flouage/CGCD_Project/README.md

 finally we calculate the mean of every variable grouped by subeject and activity and export the result.

 thanks for reading already so far ;-)

+[1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
+Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
+International Workshop of Ambient Assisted Living (IWAAL 2012).
+Vitoria-Gasteiz, Spain.
+Dec 2012

+This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
+Any commercial use is prohibited.

+Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
+November 2012.